Michelle Argueta

 Programs Manager

 Michelle Argueta is a development economist who is passionate about global health, the development of individuals and communities, and contributing to social justice.
-Michelle is the Programs Manager at Global Health Action and is based in El Salvador.
+Michelle is the Programs Manager at Global Health Action.
 She has experience in public and global health, digital health, and data analysis for development research projects in the Global South.
 Michelle previously served as a GHA intern in the Programs Assistant role and Research Assistant for RWI – Leibniz Institute for Economic Research.
 She is a graduate of the University of Mannheim (BSc) and the University of Goettingen (MSc), Germany.

 Gwendolyne Ayiera